Tech boosts European shares on Nokia, Infineon results

 * Infineon, Nokia lead tech share rally after good results

-LONDON, April 29 (Reuters) - European shares rose on Tuesday, led by tech stocks as estimate-topping results from chipmaker Infineon and telecommunication gear maker Nokia brightened the outlook for the sector.
+LONDON, April 29 (Reuters) - European shares rose on Tuesday, led by technology stocks as results from chipmaker Infineon and telecommunication gear maker Nokia brightened the outlook for the sector.

-Infineon and Nokia were among the top risers on the pan-European FTSEurofirst 300 index after they reported quarterly earnings boosted respectively by demand from automotive and industrial customers and by software deals.
+The two were among the top risers on the pan-European FTSEurofirst 300 index after they reported forecast-beating quarterly earnings boosted respectively by demand from automotive and industrial customers and by software deals.

-While demand drivers vary between different companies, Nokia and Infineon's strong numbers helped improve sentiment around the sector as a whole, which had been dented by weak updates from ASML, Ericsson and SAP earlier this month.
+While demand drivers vary between different companies, Nokia and Infineon's strong numbers helped improve sentiment towards the sector which had been dented by weak updates from ASML , Ericsson and SAP this month.

 Over the previous week, tech shares' earnings forecasts for the next 12 months had been cut by 0.8 percent, the steepest pace of downgrade of all sectors and nearly three times the market average at 0.3 percent.